Breidbart Index: Skirvin-Breidbart Index (SBI, BI3)

 The name Skirvin-Breidbart Index and the abbreviation SBI are mentioned in the Spam Thresholds FAQ.
 However, in hierarchy nl.* this index is called BI3.

-The SBI is calculated similar to the BI2 but adds up the number of groups in Followup-to: (if present) instead of the number of groups in Newsgroups:.
+The SBI is calculated similarly to the BI2 but adds up the number of groups in Followup-to: (if present) instead of the number of groups in Newsgroups:.
 This encourages the use of Followup-to:.